The Rise of Roosevelt Row

 “That collective effort really attracted that next wave of service businesses,” says Esser.
 “The city has recognized the value of First Fridays and Roosevelt Row and that is the result of long-term relationships that have developed through proactive engagement with the city.
 That collaborative working relationship that is the root of our success.”

 Like a pebble dropped into a pool of water, the concentric ripples of CDC’s efforts continue to serve as a connector to the adjoining neighborhoods of Garfield, Story, Triangle, Central Core and Midtown Museum District.
+Others were inspired to invest in the regions after r

 A Sense of Place